cbruiz/printhor/README.md

 ## Prerequisites: Rust and toolchain

-This crate requires rust nighlty.
+This crate requires Rust nighlty.

 For official guide, please see https://www.rust-lang.org/tools/install